esummers/DeveloperNotes/Swift Developer Notes.docc/AppKit.md

 }
 ```

-> Note: I’m not sure if there is a way to observe a “forced” state change dynamically to update the UI.
+> Todo: I’m not sure if there is a way to observe a “forced” state change dynamically to update the UI.
+Check if there is a KVO notification on the value even if the value doesn't change.

 Core Foundation: